NivenT/Planet/README.md

 A little more on the techincal side of the vision, planets should be round with believable (although almost certainly inaccurate) physics.
 This is currently acheived by having all the physics work on a rectangular planet, but using shader trickery to render things as if they were round.
 In addition, I am hoping for a good amount of customizability.
 This includes having enemy AIs and item effects programmed in [ChaiScript](https://github.com/ChaiScript/ChaiScript), and including a world editor where users can build new planets, put together new enemies, etc.

-# Current Progress (as of July 12, 2018)
+# Current Progress (as of August 15, 2018)
-The game is currently a bit unstable while a decent, functioning world editor is being worked on.
-At the moment, you can use it to customize the planet you will spawn on when you press play game.
-However, nothing you do is saved once you exit out of the program.

-New items and enemies can be created and inserted via the world editor.
-More functionality will come to it soon
+There's still much to be done, but the game is fairly playable.
+The world editor is basically finished (except for some conveince features like deleting objects), so you are free to create custom worlds, items, enemies, etc. The things you make are stored in the `resources/data` folder, so check it out to see what creations are available to you.

+By default, the repo comes with 3 items, 3 enemies (each with an associated spawner), and a couple of premade worlds (`test_planet2` is the better of them).
+The items are

+* A stick which can be used to attack enemies
+* A shovel which destorys whatever tile the mouse is hovering over
+* A rock that does nothing (but will be throwable in the (near) future)

+The enemies are

+* A shoe that moves to the right
+* A slime that moves to the left
+* A ghost that follows the player

 ## Known Bugs